wuhezhen4/esri-cityengine-sdk/README.md

 ![myhouse30.png](doc/images/myhouse30.png "Building with height=30.0")

 ### The stlenc custom encoder example
-The stlenc example demonstrates the use of the PRTX API to create custom encoders which are ready to be used in prt-based host applications like the CityEngine itself (version 2013.1 and later).
+The stlenc example demonstrates the use of the PRTX API to create custom encoders which are ready to be used in prt-based host applications like the CityEngine itself.

 Note 1: Libraries based on PRTX must be compiled with a specific compiler version, see requirements.